TH Sports Coming Events

 Heritage Classic Youth Day — The Dubuqueland Pheasants Forever will hold its annual Heritage Classic Youth Day on Sept.
 7, rain or shine.
 The event is open to boys and girls ages 10-16 and will be held at the Izaak Walton Club, 11001 Thunder Hills Rd., in Peosta, Iowa.
 Participants will have an opportunity to try trapshooting, rifle shooting, archery, fly fishing, dog training, fur trapping, taxidermy and many other outdoors activities.
 Sign-in will take place at 8 a.m., and the programs will run from 8:45 a.m. to 4 p.m.
 All participants must pre-register, and it is limited to the first 130 children to sign up.
 For more information, contact Bob Moldenhauer at prepbymoldy@yahoo.com.

 Delta Waterfowl banquet — The Tri-State Chapter of Delta Waterfowl will be holding its inaugural banquet on Friday, Aug.
 23. The banquet will at the Dubuque Shooting Society.
 Doors open at 5 p.m. with dinner at 7 p.m.
-Raffles, games, a silent auction and live auctions will take place throughout the evening.
-Cost is $15 for youth, $50 for single adults and $75 for adult couples.
+Raffles, games, a silent auction and live auctions will take place all evening.
+Cost is $15 for youth, $50 for single adults and $75 for couples.

 For more information, contact: Jim Welter at (563) 599-6721or jwelter101@gmail.com; Curt Palmer at (563) 590-8531 or cdplvp@mchsi.com; or reserve online at deltawaterfowl.org/events

 Hunter Education class — Northeast Iowa Community College will host a hands-on class teaching safe gun handling, marksmanship, bow hunting and hunter ethics.
 There is no charge.
 The class meets at NICC in Peosta on Aug.
-8 and 12 and at the Izaak Walton league shooting range Aug.
-10. Register at IowaDNR.gov.
+12. Register at IowaDNR.gov.
 Participants must be 11 years of age or attend with parent.
 For more information go to IowaDNR.gov and its Hunter Education page.

-Dubuque County Conservation Summer Camps — Dubuque County Conservation has opened registration for the 2019 summer camp series.
-Conservation staff offers summer camps for individuals aged 3-18 years old.
-For a brochure on the programs, email kaytlan.moeller@dubuquecounty.us.
-Call the conservation board at 563-556-6745 for additional information.

 SOFTBALL